i2/ashos-dev/README.md

 Software is installed and configured into individual snapshot trees, which can then be deployed and booted into.
 It does not invent yet another package format or package manager, but instead relies on the native package manager for instance [pacman](https://wiki.archlinux.org/title/pacman) from Arch.

+Ashes are one of the oldest trees in the world and they inspired naming AshOS.

 **This has several advantages:**